Dynamsoft/barcode-reader-javascript/README.md

 * **Step Three** : Activate the License

-  Under **Status**, click the link **Activate Now** to input a domain which your license key will be bound to.
+  Under **Status**, click the link **Activate Now** to specify a domain which your license key will be bound to.
 The domain binding is a security feature to protect your license, although it's optional, it's highly recommended.

   > A few examples of the domain
   >